ahmedshaaban1608/weather-app-2nd-project/README.md

 ## Features

 * responsive for all devices
-* variable background based on weather tempreture
+* variable background based on weather temperature
 * support many countries

 [Back to top](#table-of-contents)